wcjohnchen/capstoneProject3/README.md

 ## Revision (Supplementary)

 This version is a simplified bidirectional univariate model with reduced layers and units that predicts the immediate month.
-The model was built with a combination of a single LSTM layer followed by two simple RNN layers.
+The model was built with a combination of a single LSTM layer followed by two simple-RNN layers.
 The data was standardized.
 Overall, the model gives a lower mean absolute percentage error of 5.3%.

 Supplementary Figure 1.
 Time series plot of averaged monthly delayed departure time for Southwest Airlines.
 Train/test split: 80:20; look back (lag time) = 12; sliding window = 1; red color = train prediction; green color = test prediction.